-Short, M and Ashman, G and Huang, Zhao, Computer assisted language learning (CALL) for international students: An Australian perspective, Proceedings of the 7th Annual International Conference on Education & e-Learning (EeL 2017), 25-26 September 2017, Singapore, pp. 26-29.
+Short, M and Ashman, G and huang, Z, Computer assisted language learning (CALL) for international students: An Australian perspective, Proceedings of the 7th Annual International Conference on Education & e-Learning (EeL 2017), 25-26 September 2017, Singapore, pp. 26-29.
 ISSN 2251-1814 (2017) [Refereed Conference Paper]

 The findings indicated Asian students held a positive attitude toward CALL as it was thought to offer convenience and flexibility for their study.
 However, there were some challenges for Asian students who utilized CALL, especially to improve their writing and speaking skills.
 From the learnersí perspectives, the opportunities for communication and in time feedback and assistance were inadequate in their CALL experience.
 Learners found it hard to motivate themselves to engage with CALL.
 The Asian studentsí cultural and educational backgrounds may have triggered these difficulties.
 The students may also have had insufficient computer skills, low independent learning skills and potentially have lack intrinsic motivation.
 All of these learning skills are critical in employing CALL.

-Computer assisted language learning; international students; English language teaching
+|Keywords:||computer assisted language learning, international students, English language teaching, learning styles|